Skip to main content

 PD-1 inhibitors

-Pembrolizumab (Keytruda) and nivolumab (Opdivo) are drugs that targets PD-1, a checkpoint protein on immune system cells called T cells.
+Pembrolizumab (Keytruda) and nivolumab (Opdivo) are drugs that target PD-1, a checkpoint protein on immune system cells called T cells.
 PD-1 normally helps keep T cells from attacking other cells in the body (including some cancer cells).
 By blocking PD-1, this drug boosts the immune response against cancer cells.
 This can shrink some tumors or slow their growth.

 These drugs can be used in different ways to treat bile duct cancers: